tc39/notes/meetings/2020-06/june-2.md

 DE: I have some idea for other people to recruit offline and if I can’t I will bring that up in next meeting

-LBR: It’s definitely something where we can get reviewers from TG2, because not everyone from there is in this meeting.
+LEO: It’s definitely something where we can get reviewers from TG2, because not everyone from there is in this meeting.

 SFC: Ok sounds good, I will reach out later in the summer when ready for stage 3 review.
 So for now there’s no work for those reviewers.